Holistic Sensory Movement

-HSM is a non-impact, graceful, and gentle way to move the joints and bones.
+HSM is a non-impact, graceful, and gentle way to move your bones, joints and muscles.
 Many other movement forms are either high-impact, faster paced, repetitive, routine-based, or you need various equipment.
-The purpose behind sensory movement is exploration, sensation and listening to the body.
-We treat the body as an integrated whole as you explore individual pain points and how joins are conected.
+The purpose behind sensory movement is exploration, sensation and learning to listen to your body.
+We treat the body as an integrated whole as you explore individual pain points, muscle groups, and how joins are connected.
 You will sense how far your muscles and tendons can twist, stretch, bend, tighten and flex, while also exploring balance, grace, stability, and form.

 A new way to relax and reduce stress